Ivan Fellegi

 Ivan Peter Fellegi, OC (Hungarian: Fellegi Péter Iván; born June 22, 1935) is a Hungarian-Canadian statistician and researcher who was the Chief Statistician of Canada from 1985 to 2008.

-Former President of the International Statistical Institute, Honorary Member of the Statistical Society of Canada and Honorary Fellow of the Royal Statistical Society among other associations, Dr. Fellegi has authored or co-authored extensive academic and research papers about various aspects of statistics, probability, mathematics, the social and economic implications of statistics, and the successful management of statistical organizations.
-An invaluable expert in his field and an exemplary public servant who has dedicated his career to serving the Canadian public, Fellegi has been honored with numerous awards and accolades, including six honorary doctorates, the Order of Canada, the Order of Merit of the Hungarian Republic, Career Achievement Award of the Canadian Policy Research Initiative, and the Outstanding Achievement Award of the Public Service of Canada.
+Fellegi has been the president of the International Statistical Institute, an honorary member of the Statistical Society of Canada, and an honorary fellow of the Royal Statistical Society among other associations.
+Fellegi has authored academic and research papers about various aspects of statistics, probability, mathematics, the social and economic implications of statistics, and the successful management of statistical organizations.
+Fellegi has been honored with numerous awards and accolades, including six honorary doctorates, the Order of Canada, the Order of Merit of the Hungarian Republic, Career Achievement Award of the Canadian Policy Research Initiative, and the Outstanding Achievement Award of the Public Service of Canada.
 Since 2008, he has been the Chief Statistician Emeritus at Statistics Canada, where he continues to maintain an office today.

 Early life

 Born in Szeged, Hungary, Fellegi was working his way to complete mathematical studies at the Eötvös Loránd University when the Hungarian Uprising was crushed in 1956.
 When Fellegi was 21 years old, his mother arranged for a sympathetic physician to label her son a tuberculosis patient so that he could travel to the border area near Austria, ostensibly to receive treatment.
 Unfortunately, the pre-arranged smugglers were unavailable but several local teenagers, aided by a local woodcutter, agreed to lead him and his cousin to safety away from the Russian patrols.
 The pair trekked the mountains through cover of darkness until they made it to safety at the Austrian border.
 Shortly thereafter, Fellegi arrived in Ottawa, Ontario, Canada, to join his elder sister and soon began working for Statistics Canada (then known as the Dominion Bureau of Statistics).

 In 1957, Fellegi completed his studies with night courses at Carleton University, in spite of being a new refugee without access to his Bachelor of Science transcripts.
 In 1958, he became the first Carleton University student to receive a Master of Science degree.
 Upon completing his doctoral studies in mathematical statistics in 1961, he became Carleton's first Ph.D. graduate.
 As there was no curriculum for his program at the time, his studies were largely self-guided.

-While mathematical statistics became his lifeblood, Fellegi’s first love was literature and poetry.
-At the age of 14, he became the youngest member of the Hungarian Writers’ Association.
+While mathematical statistics became his lifeblood, Fellegi's first love was literature and poetry.
+At the age of 14, he became the youngest member of the Hungarian Writers' Association.
 He changed the trajectory of his studies when he was about to take entrance exams for university.
-Counter to his professors’ recommendations, he decided that mathematics was factual and far less open to interpretation than literature, so in 1953, he opted to take the mathematics entrance exam and placed in the top five scores nationally.
+Counter to his professors' recommendations, he decided that mathematics was factual and far less open to interpretation than literature, so in 1953, he opted to take the mathematics entrance exam and placed in the top five scores nationally.